-Ranger Unlim
+Unlim

-Magic-User (Renegade) 11
+11

-Illusionist (Renegade) N/E
+N/E

-Wizard of High Sorcery Unlim
+Unlim

-Thief Unlim
+Unlim

-Thief/Acrobat Unlim
+Unlim

-Cleric (Heathen) N/E
+N/E

-Druid (Heathen) N/E
+N/E

-Holy Orders of the Stars Unlim
+Unlim

-N/E means not eligible fo or that class
+^{} N/E means not eligible for that class.

 Kagonesti (Wild Elves) appearance

 The Kagonesti elves are about the same size as Silvanesti and Qualinesti, but they are much more muscular.
 They are very tan and draw designs on their faces and exposed flesh with clay and paints.
 Their hair is dark, ranging from black to light brown, with a rare throwback to the silvery white of their ancestors.
 Their eyes are hazel.